How Do Private Insurance Companies Price Their Medicare Supplement Insurance Plan Premiums?

 - Issue-age-rated (also called “entry-age-rated“)

-For an “entry-age-rated“ policy, the premium is based on your age when you first buy the Medicare Supplement policy.
+For an “entry-age-rated“ policy, the premium is based on your age when you first buy the Medicare Supplement insurance policy.
 The premium is lower for people who are younger and don’t go up as you get older.
 This means that someone who is 75 would pay less for a plan they bought at age 65 than someone who is 70 who bought the plan at age 70.

 For an “attained-age-rated“ policy, the premium is based on your current age and goes up as you get older.
 This means that the premium for someone who is 75 will be higher than for someone who is 65, regardless of the age when they each bought a policy.
 Each year, the policy for each person could go up.
 Attained-age-rated policies can eventually become the most expensive policies.